 In 1954, the first Shiba Inu appeared in the U.S.A.
 The breed currently ranks at number 44 on the American Kennel Club’s popularity chart.
 Today, these striking, medium-sized dogs with their foxlike appearance have recently been used to create the Shiba Inu mix.
 These mixed-breed dogs are rapidly growing in popularity.

 In this article, we take a look at 20 Shiba Inu mixes.
 We give you all the information you’ll need if you’re thinking of taking on one of these handsome canines as a family pet.

 Shiba Inu Mixed Breeds

-Some of the Shiba Inus listed below are “designer dogs” which means that they were bred specifically for the reason of being a mix from a breeder.
-If that’s what you are looking for, you’ll want to make sure you are looking for an “F1 crossbreed” which is where such mixes as the Labradoodle were created.
+Some of the Shiba Inus listed below are “designer dogs,” which means that they were bred specifically because they were a mix from a breeder.
+If that’s what you are looking for, you’ll want to make sure you are looking for an “F1 crossbreed,” where popular mixes such as the Labradoodle were created.
 If you are here just looking to see what your Shiba Inu rescue pup could be mixed with, you’ll find 20 different crossbreed pictures below.